 ◦ Regions with higher dues have year after year declining membership.

-◦ Regions with the lowest dues have year after year increasing membership.
+◦ Regions with the lowest dues have slight year after year increasing membership.

 ◦ Members who volunteer tolerate higher dues.